 The principal risk and uncertainty faced by the Academy Trust is the continued funding from the Department for Education.
-To mitigate against this risk, the Academy Trust ensures that these funds are used for the purpose they were provided for and only in accordance with guidance laid out in the DfE Academies Financial Handbook.
-The Academy Trust ensures proper stewardship of those funds by promoting economy, efficiency and effectiveness in their use, using its discretion reasonably and taking into account any and all relevant guidance on accountability or propriety.
+To mitigate against this risk, the Academy Trust ensures that these funds are used for the purpose they were provided for and only in accordance with guidance laid out in the DfE Academy Trust Handbook.
+The Academy Trust ensures proper stewardship of those funds by promoting economy, efficiency and effectiveness in their use, using its discretion reasonably and considering any and all relevant guidance on accountability or propriety.